-- By withdrawal decided in accordance with its by-laws and notified by registered letter with acknowledgement of receipt, to the Chairperson of the Federation. - By winding-up of the legal entity for any reason, or its declaration of insolvency. - By termination, for any reason, of the Handicap International brand name license agreement entered into between the Federation and the member association concerned. - By exclusion decided by the extraordinary federal general assembly for refusal to contribute to the Federation's operation or on serious grounds.
-The chairperson of the association is first invited to provide his explanations.
-"Serious grounds" with respect thereto notably include but are not limited to: - any default on financial contributions to the Federation; - non-compliance with the provisions and principles in the constitutive documents of the Federation (by-laws, rules of procedure and charter) and decisions implemented pursuant to these documents; - non-compliance with any provision of agreements entered into between the Federation and its members associations, notably the right to use the brand name Handicap International as mentioned in the brand name license agreement entered into between the Federation and its members associations; - any non-material or financial damage to the Federation; - any involvement, as a member of the Federation, in any public demonstration having a political or a religious purpose without the express authorization of the federal board of trustees; and - non-compliance with requirements of discretion for any declaration made to the press.
+- By withdrawal decided in accordance with its by-laws and notified by registered letter with acknowledgement of receipt, to the President of the Federation. - By winding-up of the legal entity for any reason, or its declaration of insolvency. - By termination, for any reason, of the Handicap International brand name license agreement entered into between the Federation and the Member Association concerned.

+- By exclusion decided by the extraordinary federal general assembly for refusal to contribute to the Federation's operation or on serious grounds.
+The President of the association is first invited to provide his explanations.
+"Serious grounds" with respect thereto notably include but are not limited to: - o any default on financial contributions to the Federation; - o non-compliance with the provisions and principles in these by-laws and rules of procedure and non-compliance with decisions implemented pursuant to these documents; - o non-compliance with any provision of agreements entered into between the Federation and its members associations, notably the right to use the brand name Handicap International as mentioned in the brand name license agreement entered into between the Federation and its members associations; - o any non-material or financial damage to the Federation; - o any involvement, as a member of the Federation, in any public demonstration having a political or a religious purpose without the express authorization of the federal board of trustees; and - non-compliance with requirements of discretion for any declaration made to the press.

-Loss of membership of the Federation, for any reason whatsoever, will automatically revoke the brand name license agreement entered into between the Federation and the member association concerned.
+Loss of membership of the Federation, for any reason whatsoever, will automatically revoke the brand name license agreement entered into between the Federation and the Member Association concerned.
 In conjunction with that, it will prohibit the right to use the Handicap International brand name on any medium and in any communication with effect from the day of exclusion or of loss of membership of the Federation.

-ARTICLE 8 | RESOURCES
+ARTICLE 8.
+RESOURCES